OldCurmudgeon/Payworks/README.md

 #### Notes

-I have use `Maven` for the build mechanism because I am most familliar with it, it is well supported and popular.
+I have use `Maven` for the build mechanism because I am most familiar with it and it is well supported and popular.

 In places where I felt it appropriate I have used Java 8 streams for data manipulation.